 We were featured on FastCompany, Bright, Lifehack and Brit & Co among others.

 We produced the ETE Plate in China and set up a distribution warehouse in the US.
 I designed a webshop from where we sold ETE Plates worldwide to 1000+ consumers.

-Initial results show users eating from the ETE plate to increase their vegetable intake and decrease their starch intake.
+Results of the KK Women's and Children's Hospital in Singapore, published in the Cambridge Journal of Nutritional Science, show users eating from the ETE plate to increase their vegetable intake and decrease their starch intake.